 Electric Motor Failure

 The electric motor is responsible for adding torque to the steering column or rack.
-If it stops working, it won’t be assisting you.
+If it ceases working, it won’t be aiding you.

 The usual reason for EPS motor failure is overheating.
 It’s a motor, so this is always possible.